 Current guidelines for treatment using antiretrovirals (ARVs) lack specific guidelines for women because they are based on research conducted predominantly in a male population.

-The lack of enrolment of women in HIV clinical trials prevents study findings from being truly relevant to women.
+The lack of enrollment of women in HIV clinical trials prevents study findings from being truly relevant to women.
 If gender-specific biological markers are not set up and relevant questions are not asked (or are unable to be answered due to a small percentage of women taking part in studies), how can we confidently treat women living with HIV?

 Competing priorities for women, which can include childcare, home responsibilities and shift-driven jobs, often make traditional recruitment practices for HIV clinical trials less successful and lead to a gender imbalance in studies.3